 Shane: I agree.
 The majority of teams I work with end up being made up of permanent employees.
 I think there’s no reason why it can’t work when team members are employed by another organization.
 But in my experience a whole lot of new problems turn up when that model’s used.
 So if you’ve got, other organizations, people involved, they should just be part of the team providing the skills that the team need.

 Shane: All right.
 Catch you later.

-Exit: That was the no nonsense agile podcast from Murray Robinson and Shane Gibson.
-If you’d like help with agile contact email@example.com that’s evolve with zero.
+Exit: That was the no nonsense at y’all podcast from Marie Robinson and Shane Gibson.
+If you’d like help with agile contact firstname.lastname@example.org that’s evolve with zero.
 Thanks for listening.